RuinerWongl/RuinerWongl/README.md

-Living my life on port 23 - Telnet forever
+searching for a girlfriend on port 23 and GitHub